 For Board-specified work, Board members are compensated for actual time spent performing work authorized by the Board President.
-That work includes, but is not limited to, authorized attendance at other gatherings, events, meetings, hearings, or conferences; or policy and case review activities.
-Compensation for preparatory time is paid when eight hours are accrued.
+That work includes authorized attendance at other gatherings, events, meetings, hearings, or conferences..
+Compensation does not include case review and Board meeting preparation.